iCharlesHu/swift-experimental-subprocess/README.md

     /// return `nil`.
     func consumeReadFileDescriptor() -> FileDescriptor?

-    /// Capture the output from the subprocess up to maxSize func captureOutput() async throws -> OutputType

     /// Close the FileDescriptor for reading
     func closeReadFileDescriptor() throws
     /// Close the FileDescriptor for writing
     func closeWriteFileDescriptor() throws

-    /// Convert the output from Data to expected output type func output(from span: RawSpan) throws -> OutputType
+    /// Capture the output from the subprocess up to maxSize func captureOutput() async throws -> OutputType
-    /// The max amount of data to collect for this output. var maxSize: Int { get }
 }

+@available(macOS 9999, *) // Span equivelent
-public protocol PipeBasedOutputProtocol: OutputProtocol {
+public protocol ManagedOutputProtocol: OutputProtocol {
     /// The underlying pipe used by this output in order to
     /// read from the child process
-    var pipe: Mutex<(readEnd: FileDescriptor?, writeEnd: FileDescriptor?)?> { get }
+    var pipe: Pipe { get }

+    /// Convert the output from Data to expected output type func output(from span: RawSpan) throws -> OutputType
+    /// The max amount of data to collect for this output. var maxSize: Int { get }
 }

 /// A concrete `Output` type for subprocesses that indicates that